charlescodigos/National-Transfer-Accounts/README.md

 ## Contents

-**InfoGraphics**: Friendly data visualization, based on our results.
+**Infographics**: Friendly data visualization, based on our results.

 **Figures**: Formal charts and table used in the articles.